Hudson-Odoi to Bayern: 'We absolutely want to sign Hudson-Odoi!' - Bayern desperate to land £35m Chelsea winger | Goal.com

-'We absolutely want to sign Hudson-Odoi!' - Bayern desperate to land £35m Chelsea winger
+'We really want to sign Hudson-Odoi!' - Bayern desperate to land £35m Chelsea winger

 Bayern Munich sporting director Hasan Salihamidzic says Chelsea winger Callum Hudson-Odoi is a player they "absolutely want to sign".